Magnesium Deficiency: Causes, Symptoms, And Solutions

 Magnesium is one of the most abundant minerals in the human body, stored mostly in the bones and muscles or other soft tissues.
 It is required for the proper functioning of every organ in the human body, especially the heart and kidneys.
 Though required in trace quantities, it is an essential mineral, which if not taken in the right quantity can lead to hypomagnesemia.

 Importance of Magnesium

-Apart from being one of the most important minerals for forming and maintaining your bones and teeth, magnesium has a role as a cofactor in more than 300 enzymatic reactions responsible for regulating many body processes such as:
+Apart from being one of the most important minerals for forming and maintaining your bones and teeth, helping you sleep better, magnesium has a role as a cofactor in more than 300 enzymatic reactions responsible for regulating many body processes such as:

 - Cellular energy generation and storage

 Magnesium deficiency can be the outcome of many situations or a combination of the below-mentioned causes:

 - Alcohol abuse

 - Kidney tubule disorders

 - Chronic diarrhea